minio/operator/docs/nginx-ingress.md

 ### Create Ingress Rule

-Finally create the Ingress object using the yaml file below.
-Once created successfully, you should be able to access the MinIO Tenant from outside the cluster on the domain specified in the rule.
+Use the `kubectl apply -f ingress.yaml -n tenant1-ns`` using the example YAML file below to create the Ingress object in the `tenant1-ns` namespace.
+Once created successfully, you should be able to access the MinIO Tenant from clients outside the Kubernetes cluster using the specified hostname

+on the domain specified in the rule.

 ```yaml